GracesGames/TurnBasedShooterKit/docs/features.md

 __Shared components__

-* _Dialog Component_: Allows any actor (e.g. terminals, NPCs) to have dialog lines
+* _Dialogue Component_: Allows any actor (e.g. terminals, NPCs) to have dialogue lines
 * _Stats Component_: Define stats and their influence on damage dealt and taken, for example: accuracy, defense and agility
 * _Health Component_: Defines the actor's health and armor stats.
 Handles health regeneration and death state

 __Player__

-* Grid based movement and rotation
+* Grid-based movement and rotation
 * Weapon selection and fire requests
 * Object interaction
 * _Experience Component_: Defines player experience and level
-* _Interaction Component_: Allows the player to interaction with terminals, NPCs, doors etcetera
+* _Interaction Component_: Allows the player to interact with terminals, NPCs, doors etcetera
 * _Inventory Component_: Handles the player items and weapons.
 Defines types, amounts and max amounts
 * _Item Component_: Allows the player to use items
 * _Vision Component_: Defines the player's current vision (what is in front of the player)